Cataland: Why the Fuss?: Sortable elements, noncrossing partitions, and clusters

-\begin{remark} It is easy to recover the $c$-sorting word $\sw{w}{c}$ for $w \in \Sortm(W,c)$ from its skip set $\Skipset(w)$ as follows.
-Begin reading the word $\c^\infty=\s_1\s_2\ldots$ from left to right; we will specify a procedure for deleting letters.
-If there is no next letter, the letters remaining spell $\sw{w}{c}$.
-Otherwise, if the next letter in $\c^\infty$ is a skip---in the sense that the corresponding colored positive root is contained in $\Skipset(u)$, where~$u$ is the product of the undeleted letters strictly left of the current position---then it and all of its occurrences to the right in $\c^\infty$ are deleted from $\c^\infty$. \end{remark}
+\begin{remark} Let $w \in \Sortm(W,c)$.
+We recover its $c$-sorting word $\sw{w}{c}$ from its skip set $\Skipset(w)$ by reading the word $\c^\infty=\s_1\s_2\ldots$ from left to right, deleting letters as follows: if there is no next letter to read in the copy of $\c^\infty$ from which we have deleted some letters, the remaining letters spell $\sw{w}{c}$.
+Otherwise, let~$\s$ be the letter in the current position, and let~$u$ be the product of the undeleted letters strictly to its left.
+If $u(\alpha_s^{(0)}) \in \Skipset(u)$, delete the current letter~$\s$ and all occurrences of~$\s$ to the right. \end{remark}

-The skip set~$\Skipset(w)$ is closely linked to $\DeltaNCm(W,c)$, and has the following inductive structure, proven for $m=1$ by N.~Reading and D.~Speyer in~\cite{RS2011}. \begin{proposition} Let~$s$ be initial in~$c$ and let $w \in \Sortm(W,c)$.
-The skip set satisfies
+The skip sets satisfy an \defn{$m$-eralized $c$-Cambrian recurrence}, proven for $m=1$ by N.~Reading and D.~Speyer in~\cite{RS2011}. \begin{proposition} Let~$s$ be initial in~$c$ and let $w \in \Sortm(W,c)$.
+Then

 \end{proposition}